bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

 Q: Why doesn't the application layer report mic data?

 A: Currently, beken_genie defaults to supporting command word-based voice wake-up functionality.
 Only after wake-up will it report the mic-collected data to the application layer, which then sends the data to AI for conversation.
 If the customer does not need voice wake-up functionality, they can disable this feature by defining the macro "CONFIG_AUD_INTF_SUPPORT_AI_DIALOG_FREE".

+Q: Why UI resource display abnormally?

+A: In this project, the UI resource used must be in AVI format, with a resolution of 320x160, and must be converted using an AVI conversion tool before they can be used.
+Please check if the UI resource meet the above requirements first.